-6. Likely developments and expected operating results
+5. Likely developments and expected operating results

-The Company will continue to pursue the principal activities of the Company during the financial period being to create a sound framework to support, strengthen and guide the activities of the Members to build a world class, internationally recognised research collaboration and to develop related fundraising activities.
+The Company will continue to pursue the principal activities of the Company during the financial year being to create a sound framework to support, strengthen and guide the activities of the Members to build a world class, internationally recognised research collaboration and to develop related fundraising activities.

-7. Insurance of directors and officers
+6. Insurance of directors and officers

-During the financial year period, insurance for directors, the secretary and certain officers of the entity was provided by ProRisk Insurance.
-During or since the financial year period, the entity has not indemnified or made a relevant agreement to indemnify an officer or auditor of the entity or of any related body corporate against a liability incurred by such an officer or auditor.
+During the financial year, insurance for directors, the secretary and certain officers of the entity was provided by ProRisk Insurance.
+During or since the end of the financial year, the entity has not indemnified or made a relevant agreement to indemnify an officer or auditor of the entity or of any related body corporate against a liability incurred by such an officer or auditor.
 In addition, the entity has not paid, or agreed to pay, a premium in respect of a contract insuring against a liability incurred by an officer or auditor.